foundry-rs/starknet-foundry/docs/src/appendix/cast/multicall.md

 ### `--output-path, -p <PATH>`
 Optional.

-When provided, it specifies where the template should be saved, it has to be a file path.
+Specifies a file path where the template should be saved.
 If omitted, the template contents will be printed out to the stdout.

 ### `--overwrite, -o <OVERWRITE>`